KittyGiraudel/site/_posts/2013-04-04-future-of-css-layout-css-grid.md

 ## What’s complicated?

-> Specifications are definitely not for random people.

 First, **reading specifications**.
 If a spec author ever reads this, I am sorry; but the specifications are definitely not for random people.
 I believe they are mostly made for browser makers, and they are probably very well writen but for a person like me, it’s way too complicated.
 Unfortunately, I had to dig deep into the spec.

 What has been difficult as well is that the only supported browser &mdash; as of writing &mdash; is Internet Explorer 10 (mostly because 3 of 5 authors of the Grid spec are from Microsoft).
 And I believe they started implementing the module in their browser engine a while ago, resulting in some inconsistencies regarding the spec which keeps moving.